Why Burnout Recovery Feels Slow (And Why That’s Not a Problem)

 • ignoring early warning signs

-This process can take months or even years.
+This process often takes months or years.

-The Nervous System Needs Stabilization
+The Nervous System Needs Time

 One of the main reasons recovery feels slow is the nervous system.